ChrolloZr/Grokking-mechanictics-interpretability/README.md

  https://chrollozr.github.io/Grokking-mechanictics-interpretability/

 Credits
-This project was developed by Moussa-Alioune Taboure at Vanier College
+This project was developed by Moussa-Alioune Taboure with the help of Google Antigravity.

-Research assistance provided by mai.trigraph.org and Ivan T. Ivanov
+Research assistance provided by Ivan T. Ivanov and mai.trigraph.org